webspace-sdk/smoothvoxels/README.md

 # Smooth Voxels

-This is a optimized and packaged fork of the [Smooth Voxels](https://svox.glitch.me/) library by Samuel van Egmond.
+This is an optimized and packaged fork of the [Smooth Voxels](https://svox.glitch.me/) library by Samuel van Egmond.

-It has been updated to use Typed Arrays which results in a 5x or so speedup.
-All features are supported other than Shells.
+It has been updated to use Typed Arrays and bitfields which results in a 5x or so speedup.
+All features from the main project are supported other than Shells.

 Beyond this it also includes: